 - not be installed over an easement

-- not be installed over drainage pipes or any house drainage pipelines unless access to the inspection openings is maintained at all times.
+- not be installed over drainage pipes or any house drainage pipes unless access to the inspection openings is maintained at all times.